Last Updated: 26 Nov, 2022

 My Experience

 I’ve been using Think In Italian for over 2 months and went from total beginner to Elementary.
-Usually, I do both lessons in the morning (40 minutes) and review them again at night (15 minutes, only part B of RCP and LCM).
+Usually, I do both lessons in the morning (40 minutes) and review them again at night (15 minutes, only part B of RCP, and LCM).

 Stefano recommends taking a night of sleep before reviewing the same lesson.
 I did that too when I wasn’t able to do the lessons in the morning and it works because I can recall most of them.

 It also works the way I normally do.
 No, I don’t magically remember all the sentences.
 Some are easier than others.
-Do 9 hours after considered too soon of an interval?
-This made me question myself after reading Stefano’s take on Spaced Repetition System.
+Is 9 hours after considered too soon of an interval?

 If you review information too early, you’ll waste your time.
 If you review information too late, you will forget it and will have to re-learn it.
 The best time to review information is just before you’re about to forget it – Stefano Lodola